bids-apps/BrainSuite/README.md

 User can remove ``` --participant_label <ids-list> ``` argument to have all subjects processed.
 All sessions will be processed.
 The output files will be located in the output folder specified.

+If you would like to **modify parameters** for the participant-level run, you can do so by modifying the parameters in a preprocspecs.json file.
+[Full instructions and details are written here](https://bitbucket.org/brainsuite/brainsuite-bids-app/src/master/preprocspec_details.md).

 ### QC and BrainSuite Dashboard usage ###
 Adding "QC" to the stages (--stages QC) generates snapshots of key stages in the participant-level workflow.
 QC is included in the participant-level workflow as a default.